luizottavioc/python-concepts/README.md

 # PythonConcepts 🐍
 <hr>
-Python exercises for practice of some concepts.
+Python exercises to practice some concepts.
 Manipulation of text files, API data consumption, API REST.

 - <b> Covid data in Brazil: </b> <br>
  Consuption of covid data in Brazil from "disease.sh" API and treatment of the data so that it appears in a more visible way for users <br>